ownage-labs/cerebrosonic-navigator/README.md

 username  pts/0    2023-02-20 14:30 -  14:31 (00:01)
 username  pts/1    2023-02-20 14:32 -  14:33

-(.venv) ➜ python main.py config.yaml --input "How do I see who is logged onto the system?" --tools 2025-01-31 08:20:40.475 - INFO - Initializing with config: config.yaml
+> python main.py config.yaml --input "How do I see who is logged onto the system?" --tools 2025-01-31 08:20:40.475 - INFO - Initializing with config: config.yaml
 2025-01-31 08:20:40.477 - INFO - Processing text input: How do I see who is logged onto the system?
 2025-01-31 08:20:40.477 - INFO - Using tool-based navigation with manpages